El Norte (film): Production

-When Nava and his production crew were, more or less, kicked out of Mexico during the film shoot, he had to re-create a Mexican village in California.
-Nava said: "We were filming in Mexico during the end of the López Portillo presidency, one of the last of the old-fashioned caciques to rule Mexico.
+When Nava and his production crew were, in effect, kicked out of Mexico during the film shoot, he had to re-create a Mexican village in California.
+Nava said "We were filming in Mexico during the end of the López Portillo presidency, one of the last of the old-fashioned caciques to rule Mexico.
 One day, men with machine guns took over the set.
 I had guns pointed at my head.
 We were forced to shut down production, bribe our way out of the country, fight to get our costumes back, and start shooting again in California.
 Ironically, in the United States our extras were real Mayan refugees.
 They were the people the movie was about."

-Nava tells the story that, at one point, Mexican police kidnapped their accountant and held him for ransom, while, at the same time, his parents had to pose as tourists in order to smuggle exposed film out of the country in their suitcases.
+Nava tells the story that, at one point, Mexican police kidnapped their accountant and held him for ransom, and at the same time, his parents had to pose as tourists in order to smuggle exposed film out of the country in their suitcases.

 Filming locations

 The film was shot in Mexico and California.
-In Mexico: Chiapas, Morelos, México, D.F., and Tijuana.
-In California: San Diego and Los Angeles.
+In Mexico, the locations were Chiapas, Morelos, México, D.F., and Tijuana.
+In California, the locations were San Diego and Los Angeles.

 Distribution

 The film was released in Scotland on October 11, 1983.
 On December 11, 1983, the movie opened in New York City and on January 27, 1984, it opened in wide release.

 It was screened in the un certain regard section at the 1984 Cannes Film Festival.

 A director's cut was re-released in May 2000.

-The film was shown by Fathom Events on September 15, 2019 to commemorate its 35th anniversary, and featured new interviews with director Gregory Nava and the film's two stars, Zaide Silvia Gutierrez and David Villalpando.
+The film was re-released theatrically by Fathom Events in association with Lionsgate on September 15, 2019, followed by a digital release two days later, to commemorate its 35th anniversary, and featured new interviews with director Gregory Nava and the film's two stars, Zaide Silvia Gutierrez and David Villalpando.
 The film was preserved by the Academy Film Archive in 2017.